sad-spirit/pg-gateway/README.md

 ## Design goals

- * Code generation should not be necessary, default gateway implementations should be useful as-is.
+ * Code generation is not necessary, default gateway implementations are useful as-is.
- * Gateways should be aware of the table properties: columns, primary key, foreign keys.
+ * Gateways are aware of the table metadata: columns, primary key, foreign keys.
- * It should be possible to cache the generated SQL, skipping the whole parsing/building process.
+ * It is possible to cache the generated SQL, skipping the whole parsing/building process.
- * Therefore, API should encourage building parametrized queries.
+ * API encourages building parametrized queries.
- * It should be possible to combine queries built by several Gateways via joins / `EXISTS()`
+ * Queries built by several Gateways can be combined via joins / `EXISTS()` / etc.

 ## Usage example